nihal1087/ColorSchemeGenerator/README.md

 # 🎨 Color Scheme Generator

-A sleek and responsive **Color Scheme Generator** built with **HTML, CSS, and JavaScript**.
+A modern, responsive Colour Scheme Generator that allows users to generate harmonious color palettes from a single base color.
+Built using vanilla HTML, CSS, and JavaScript, the app fetches real-time color schemes from The Color API and presents them in a clean, app-like UI.

-Generate harmonious color palettes based on a selected base color, explore different color schemes, and copy hex codes with a click.
+Click on any color to instantly copy its HEX code.

 [🔗 Live Demo](https://colourgenerate.netlify.app/)